0xAX/linux-insides/Timers/linux-timers-2.md

 * `suspend` - suspend function for the clocksource;
 * `resume` - resume function for the clocksource;

 The next field is the `max_cycles` and as we can understand from its name, this field represents maximum cycle value before potential overflow.
 And the last field is `owner` represents reference to a kernel [module](https://en.wikipedia.org/wiki/Loadable_kernel_module) that is owner of a clocksource.
 This is all.
 We just went through all the standard fields of the `clocksource` structure.
-But you can noted that we missed some fields of the `clocksource` structure.
+But you might have noted that we missed some fields of the `clocksource` structure.
 We can divide all of missed field on two types: Fields of the first type are already known for us.
 For example, they are `name` field that represents name of a `clocksource`, the `rating` field that helps to the Linux kernel to select the best clocksource and etc. The second type, fields which are dependent from the different Linux kernel configuration options.
 Let's look on these fields.

 The first field is the `archdata`.
 This field has `arch_clocksource_data` type and depends on the `CONFIG_ARCH_CLOCKSOURCE_DATA` kernel configuration option.
 This field is actual only for the [x86](https://en.wikipedia.org/wiki/X86) and [IA64](https://en.wikipedia.org/wiki/IA-64) architectures for this moment.
 And again, as we can understand from the field's name, it represents architecture-specific data for a clock source.
 For example, it represents `vDSO` clock mode: